mindbox/grav-book-of-condolences/readme.md

 make install
 ````

-After installation you find the admin interface under `/backoffice` (because customized login URLs fight off some bots and script kiddies).
+After installation, you find the admin interface under `/backoffice` (because customized login URLs fight off some bots and script kiddies).

 ### What install does

 * Download and extract the latest grav
-* Remove unneccesary stuff from the download
+* Remove unnecessary stuff from the download
-* Move the downloaded grav to root directory, so its also your webroot
+* Move the downloaded grav to the root directory, so it's also your webroot
 * Install plugins and themes defined in ``user/.dependencies``
-* Sets your prefered language
+* Sets your preferred language

 ## Customizing content and moderation